Compare SteelSeries Apex Pro Gen 3 vs HyperX Alloy Origins

 Product 2: HyperX Alloy Origins

-Noise level depends heavily on switch and variant; some found it quiet enough, while others called it loud or annoying for typing.
+Noise level depends on switch and reviewer tolerance; some found it quieter or inoffensive, while others called it noisy or annoying.

 onboard memory